 I believe the reason for this is that gold cards are hard to plan.
 By definition, they are something special you should only take once a sprint/month/etc. This means they can easily be seen as a disruption which might be their main disadvantage.

-A lot of developers don't use their gold card because they feel like betraying their team.
+A lot of developers don't use their gold cards because they feel like betraying their team.
 How could that extra work be more important than what was already planned?
-Do other people spend a similar amount of gold cards or am I being selfish?
+Do other people spend a similar amount of gold cards, or am I selfish?

 I've heard statements like these and others.